 We train private citizens, first responders including Law enforcement, Fire, and EMS from the Basic, Paramedic, and physician levels in the management of injured and wounded patients in high-risk environments.
-Now you can learn the same great material, the same engaging course, online, on your time.
-Not sure which course to take?
-Check out the Course Overview by Skills page.
+Now you can learn the same great material, the same engaging course, online, on your own time.

 Our courses are completely consistent with the Tactical Emergency Casualty Care Committee Guidelines (TECC) and Tactical Combat Casualty Care Guidelines (TCCC).
 Crisis Medicine is a recognized education partner of the Co-TECC.
 The Co-TECC establishes guidelines for the provision of prehospital care to patients during a tactical incident.
 At the conclusion of the course, you’ll be able to download both a certificate of completion, as well as a break-down by hours spent on each topic.

 The Wound Ballistics and Hemorrhage Control Selections are blocks of instruction taken from the Crisis Medicine online training courses offered in a stand-alone fashion.
 For a stand-alone block, if you decide to upgrade to a full class, $25 of your purchase price will be applied to the cost of the full class.
 (Limit one, email for a coupon code.
 Note CAPCE can be offered for the block only once).

 Our Student's Experience

 Masterfully delivered through informative and entertaining lecture, combined with impressive visuals

 I found the Advanced TC2 online course to be simply outstanding.

 I have had the privilege of attending several of Dr. Shertz's live courses.
 The ATC2 online course provided the same high level of professional instruction as the in-person classes.